-Look-ahead limiter:
+Look-ahead limiter: (DRUSE)

-Increase the look-ahead limiter drive.
+Decrease the look-ahead limiter drive.

 Decrease the attack time constants, speeding up the attack of the secondary time constant circuits.
 Increase the decay time constants, slowing down the decay of the secondary time constant circuit.
+Adjust the shelf control to obtain the most suitable HF balance.

-WE SUGGEST ONLY SMALL MODIFICATIONS FROM FACTORY PRESET SETTINGS IF YOU ARE MODYFYING LOTS OF THE PARAMETERS.
+WE SUGGEST ONLY SMALL MODIFICATIONS FROM FACTORY PRESET SETTINGS IF YOU ARE MODIFYING LOTS OF THE PARAMETERS.
 IF YOU ARE ADJUSTING ONLY A COUPLE FROM THE ABOVE SUGGESTIONS THEN YOU PROBABLY HAVE A BIT MORE LEE-WAY.
 IT IS VERY EASY TO LOSE YOUR WAY ONCE YOU START 'TWEAKING' LOTS OF DIFFERENT SETTINGS.